bbw7561135/Useful_routines/README.md

 # Useful_routines

-Useful routines for numerical computation
+Useful routines and templates for numerical computation in various programming languages